dave1725/flam-queuectl/README.md

 ```

 More docs
-- Full testing instructions and troubleshooting are in `TESTING.md`
+- Full testing instructions and troubleshooting are in `TESTING.md`.
+- Detailed design notes and diagrams are in `DESIGN.md`.
 ---

 ## Author